 Why take your class outdoors?

-The lessons and activities are organized around three outdoor areas that are accessible to teachers.
+The lessons and activities are organized around three outdoor areas accessible to teachers.
 The locations radiate from the school, forming “zones” of accessibility.
-The most accessible outdoor zone is the schoolyard, followed by the neighborhood surrounding the school, and finally locations that are farther away and take more planning, such as local parks and natural areas.
+The most accessible outdoor zone is the schoolyard, followed by the neighborhood surrounding the school, and finally, locations that are farther away and take more planning, such as local parks and natural areas.
 Organizing activities by location enables teachers to select activities that work best for their school’s setting, schedule, and resources.
 These three types of outdoor spaces are generally available regardless of whether a school is in an urban, suburban, or rural setting.

 There is also a chapter devoted to inviting nature into your classroom all year long, through classroom routines and year-long projects.
 No matter where you teach, this book will help you get your class learning outside!